PowerShell/PowerShell-RFC/CommunityCall/README.md

 Topics include PowerShell 7, Windows OpenSSH, PSEditorServices/VSCode-PowerShell, PSScriptAnalyzer, PowerShell Gallery, Azure PowerShell/CLI, DSCv3 and any other projects owned by the PowerShell Team.

+> [!NOTE]
-> **_NOTE:_** For March and September calls we will be doing the call at 7pm PST to accomodate those in Asia timezones.
+> For March and September calls we will be doing the call at 7pm PST to accomodate those in Asia timezones.

 You can join our Teams live event at https://aka.ms/JoinPSCall